Wyoming Cowgirls sign Kansas State transfer Malene Pedersen

 Pedersen was signed a day after reserve guard Landri Hudson, who averaged 0.6 points in nine appearances last season, announced she is transferring to CSU-Pueblo.

-UW, coming off a 17-13 finish to Gerald Mattinson’s final season, returns a strong nucleus led by super seniors Tommi Olson and Quinn Weidemann.
+UW, coming off a 17-13 finish in Gerald Mattinson’s final season, returns a strong nucleus led by super seniors Tommi Olson and Quinn Weidemann.

 People are also reading…